College of Veterinary Medicine

 College Curriculum

-The veterinary school’s curriculum prepares students for a wide variety of careers.
-It emphasizes educating general practitioners and prepares students for nonpractice careers.
+The DVM curriculum prepares students for a wide variety of careers.
+It emphasizes educating general practitioners and prepares students for nonpractice careers as well.
 The curriculum is built on a culture of scholarship that has led to an excellent reputation for educating students not only to be ready to enter practice but to become successful veterinarians.

-The curriculum is integrated across departments and is systems-based rather than topic-based.
-The teaching style includes lecture and small-to large-group case discussion formats.
-Hands-on animal experiences are emphasized beginning in a student’s first year.
+The DVM curriculum is integrated across departments with a systems-based approach rather than topic-based.
 The college teaches all animal species.
 Students may pursue their area of interest through elective courses starting in their second year and can continue through their fourth.
 These electives include opportunities to focus on animal species interests, discipline interests and research.
-The 4th year is a mixture of required hospital rotations and electives including off-campus experiences.
-They are encouraged to take externships in private practice, referral centers, specialty practices, government laboratories, zoos, or other facilities to expand their experience of the realities of the diverse careers available to them.
+The teaching style includes lecture and small to large group case discussion formats.
+Hands-on animal experiences are emphasized beginning in a student's first year of the program.
+The 4th year of the program is a mixture of required hospital rotations and electives including off-campus experiences.
+Students are encouraged to take externships in private practice, referral centers, specialty practices, government laboratories, zoos, or other facilities to expand their experience of the realities of the diverse careers available to them.

 Graduate Program